nnellans/github-workflows-guide/README.md

   schedule:
     - cron: '30 5,17 * * *'

-#option 4: manual trigger where you can specify a max of 10 inputs
+# option 4: manual trigger where you can specify a max of 25 inputs
 on:
   workflow_dispatch:
     inputs: